namazifard/Persian_Sentiment_Snappfood/README.md

 The dataset has been labeled with two classes: Happy, Sad.

 ## Model
 The pre-trained ParsBERT model has been fine-tuned on the Snappfood customer comments dataset using the PyTorch framework.
-The fine-tuned model has achieved an F1-score of 92 on the evaluation set.
 The model has been trained to classify customer comments into three classes: Positive, Negative, and Neutral.

 ## Requirements